ArvinZJC/WeiboEmoji/README.md

 > This is what you learn Computing Science for - automation.<sup id="source3">[3](#footnote3)</sup> 👨‍🔧

 The helper scripts are designed to make it more convenient to generate a new release.
+Please note that these scripts are licensed under [the GPL-3.0 Licence](./LICENCE).
 For more info, please refer to [the README file in this folder](./src/README.md).

 There is much more for you to explore.
 Hope you will enjoy it. 💖